Founder & Lead Editor

 Get yours today with fast shipping from Amazon

-The Rebel series has always been the "bad boy" of the New Balance lineup—fast, a little unstable, and ridiculously fun.
-But with the Rebel v5, it feels like that rebellious teenager has finally grown up and gotten a steady job.
-It’s still got that wild FuelCell spark we fell in love with, but this year, it’s packing a bit more cushion and structure to handle the daily grind.
-Honestly, it’s a shift that might divide the purists, but for the rest of us?
-It might just be the versatile daily trainer we’ve been waiting for.
+The Rebel series has always been the “bad boy” of the New Balance lineup: fast, a little unstable, and ridiculously fun.
+With the Rebel v5, it feels like that rebellious teenager finally grew up and got a steady job.
+The FuelCell spark is still here, but now there's a bit more cushioning and structure to survive the daily grind.
+Honestly, purists might argue with the direction, but for everyone else, this is the versatile daily trainer the Rebel line has been hinting at.

 Quick Take